 Your credit score is a three-digit number that measures your creditworthiness, or how likely you are to responsibly manage your financial accounts, including your credit card debt.
 This number ranges between 300 and 900, depending on which credit bureau is calculating it.
 The higher your score, the more creditworthy you are believed to be.

-If your credit score is on the lower end, don't panic: There are steps you can take to improve this number (which we'll get to later).
-It may not be a bad idea, though, to seek some expert advice and tips on how to improve the way you manage your personal finances.
+If your credit score is on the lower end, don't panic: There are steps you can take to improve this number.
+It may not be a bad idea, though, to seek some expert advice on how to improve the way you manage your personal finances.
 You can start the credit repair process right now.

-There are three credit reporting agencies in the U.S., which are responsible for tracking and maintaining the credit-based activity for American adults.
+There are three credit reporting agencies in the U.S., which are responsible for tracking and maintaining credit-based activity for American adults.
 These bureaus - TransUnion, Equifax, and Experian - receive information from existing creditors and provide this information to potential creditors who may "pull your credit."
-These creditors can use any number of different models to calculate your score, including FICO (the most popular), VantageScore and others.
+These creditors can use any number of different models to calculate your score, including FICO, VantageScore and others.
 So you actually may have more than one credit score.

 Again, it's worth double-checking your score to make sure you have the latest number.
 Your credit score can change over time, so make sure you're using the tools available to you to have the most up-to-date information.